-Moreover, such was the case as far back as the time of Jerome for when he translated the LXX into Latin he found its text so "unsatisfactory" that, upon the insistence of his friends, he set about to produce a new Latin translation taken directly from the Hebrew Text.
+Moreover, such was the case as far back as A.D.
+390 for when Jerome translated the LXX into Latin he found its text so "unsatisfactory" that, upon the insistence of his friends, he set about to produce a new Latin translation taken directly from the Hebrew Text.2

 Although F.F.
-Bruce neither agrees with Ruckman nor would he go as far as the present author in his deprecation of the LXX, he admits as much in stating:
+Bruce neither agrees with Ruckman nor would he go as far as the present author in his deprecation of the LXX, he admits as much in stating.3

 "What we commonly refer to as the LXX version ... is the more stereotyped form which they assumed as a result of the work of ... scholars (notably Origen).
-Therefore, when we say that NT writers quote from the LXX, this does not imply that we can check their quotations by reference to a contemporary LXX norm (except, to some degree, for quotations from the Pentateuch)." [italics added]
+Therefore, when we say that NT writers quote from the LXX, this does not imply that we can check their quotations by reference to a contemporary LXX norm (except, to some degree, for quotations from the Pentateuch)". [italics added]

 At best, the stories indicate that only the first five books known as the Law were translated.
 Yet many of the so-called quotes as recorded in the New Testament come from other parts of the O.T.
-These other books, in their present form, are so corrupt that even modern liberal scholars freely confess to their complete insufficiency (although strangely, they continue to insist upon giving them
+These other books, in their present form, are so corrupt that even modern liberal scholars freely confess to their complete insufficiency (although strangely, they continue to insist upon giving them serious consideration).
+How much more then should we expect Christ Jesus and His Holy Spirit led Apostles to have esteemed them as such?